EkShkod/python-projects/time-series-analysis/ccf/README.md

 **CCF_lag_estimate_centroid** — Estimation of lag uncertainty in CCF via centroid using bootstrap CCF matrix (DCF or LCCF).
 See Peterson 1998.

 **!
-IF YOU ARE USING THIS CODE PLEASE REFER TO THIS PAGE IN YOUR PUBLICATIONS!**
+IF YOU ARE USING THIS CODE PLEASE REFER TO THIS PAGE IN YOUR PUBLICATIONS !**